Developers VidTech

 Public broadcaster or subscription-based streaming service

-Analytics supports strategic planning by helping teams understand quality trends, forecast demand, and evaluate what’s driving viewer engagement across devices.
+Observability and Analytics supports strategic planning by helping teams understand quality trends, forecast demand, and evaluate what’s driving viewer engagement across devices.
 A commercial solution simplifies this process and gives teams confidence that data collection and infrastructure will scale when it matters most.

 Key needs: